haskell-beam/beam/docs/user-guide/backends/beam-duckdb.md

 Parquet is an open-source file format that is commonly used in data science.

-`beam-duckdb` exports the `ParquetEntity` type, which allows you to declare one or more Parquet files as a datasource, in the same way a `ViewEntity` is used to declare a database view.
+`beam-duckdb` exports `parquet` function, which allows you to declare one or more Parquet files as a datasource.

 Consider a Parquet file for which the following schema holds: